 Getting into medical school with a low GPA can be challenging, as admissions committees use your grades to judge your ability to cope with the program’s difficulty.
 However, if you have a low GPA, achieving stellar MCAT scores, obtaining clinical experience, and practicing for your admissions interviews will improve your chances of admission.

 Applying to med school is a stressful process—so many parts and pieces have to fit together in a harmonious union.
 It is stressful and anxiety-inducing.
 So, back to that question.
 How hard is it to get into med school?
 Based on stats and competition, it’s relatively difficult.
-But it also depends on you.
-One thing’s for sure though: it's not easy.
+But there are ways to make the process easier and less stressful—the best being working with Advantage's admissions coaches!
+These experts will help position you as a top med school candidate at each of the schools you apply to.

 Several factors play a role in getting into med school: your GPA, MCAT score, extracurriculars, the schools you apply to, and much more.
 If you avoid common mistakes and fulfill all medical school requirements, then getting into medical school is certainly an attainable goal.